rdyar/rdyar.github.io/_posts/2017-01-10-jekyll-on-windows.md

 When I first tried to run jekyll server, it didn't know it had jekyll install, so I ran `gem install jekyll` which installed it.

+I added in the correct Environment Variables - ruby/bin, devkit/bin, curl/bin.
+Also made a new one for SSL (portable-jekyll has notes about it).
+Rebooted each time as they don't seem to get picked up until windows restarts.

 Then it was complaining about `jekyll-watch` and `rouge` so I installed both of them too.

 Eventually it started to work, but was super slow - maybe 60 seconds before it did anything.